notkingsley/for-da-future/README.md

 # float-range
-A python script that generates float numbers in a specified range
+This repository contains python scripts that will be utilized in future projects.